mattpolzin/JSONAPI/README.md

 #### Computed `Attribute`

 You can add computed properties to your `ResourceObjectDescription.Attributes` struct if you would like to expose attributes that are not explicitly represented by the JSON.
 These computed properties do not have to be wrapped in `Attribute`, `ValidatedAttribute`, or `TransformedAttribute`.
 This allows computed attributes to be of types that are not `Codable`.
-Here's an example of how you might take the `person[\.name]` attribute from the example above and create a `fullName` computed property.
+Here's an example of how you might take the `person.name` attribute from the example above and create a `fullName` computed property.

 ```swift
 public var fullName: Attribute<String> {